worbli/marketinigWepApp/markdown/en/report.md

 ## Report an issue
-### Subtitle
+### Help us scope out any issues that you encounter.
+All reports will be handled safely and anonymously.

 ![page image](../images/report.jpg)

-Help us scope out any issues that you encounter.
-All reports will be handled safely and anonymously.